syncfusion-content/windowsforms-docs/WindowsForms/Classic/AutoComplete/Overview.md

 ---
 layout: post
-title: Overview | ComboBoxAutoComplete for Windows Forms | Syncfusion
+title: About Windows Forms ComboBoxAutoComplete control | Syncfusion
 description: Overview of ComboBoxAutoComplete which is a combination of ComboBox with AutoComplete control which gives an inbuilt support for autocomplete.
 platform: WindowsForms
 control: ComboBoxAutoComplete